 What are mortgage broker fees?

 The majority of mortgage brokers are small businesses or contractors.
-If brokers don’t charge their customers, who pay them?
+If brokers don’t charge their customers or make money from the interest rate, who pay them?
 Typically, the lenders pay them a commission when the customer opts for their home loan product.
 The lender calculates the commissions paid based on various factors; different lenders may calculate commissions differently.

 Generally speaking, it considers the loan amount, Loan to Value Ratio (LVR), and the overall quality of home loans.
 So, if the lender pays mortgage brokers, do you ever have to pay for their services?
 And how much are mortgage broker commissions exactly?

 How much is the commission paid to mortgage brokers?

 Most mortgage brokers get paid commissions based on the percentage of the home loan value to the bank.
 Essentially, the more money the bank earns through fees and interest on the home loan, the higher the commission to the mortgage broker.
 The exact percentage differs – some lenders might pay higher rates than others.

 On average, it’s probably around 0.2% – which means the broker receives $800 a year on a $400,000 loan balance.
 Hang on, a year?
 Yes, mortgage brokers get paid by what’s known as “trail commission” determined by your loan balance.

 How do mortgage broker commission rates work?

 They are only paid once the home loan settles.
 Generally, the upfront commission is between 0.65% to 0.7% of the home loan value.
 Trail commissions, also known as ongoing commissions, are about 0.165% to 0.275% of the home loan.

 The upfront commission is a significant lump sum.
 With our earlier example of a $400,000 loan amount, the broker would receive between $2,600 and $2,800 for organising the home loan.